 With respect to home sale revenues, revenue from a home sale is recognized when we have satisfied the performance obligation in the home sales contract, which is generally at the time of the closing of each sale, when title to and possession of the property are transferred to the buyer.
 The revenue recognized for each home sale includes the base sales price of the home, as well as any purchased options and upgrades and is reduced for any sales price incentives.
 Our performance obligation to deliver the agreed-upon home is generally satisfied in less than one year from the original contract date.
 Home sale contract assets consist of cash from home closings in transit or held in escrow for our benefit, which is typically received within two days of the home closing.
-Home sale contract assets totaled \$4.8 million and \$6.4 million at August 31, 2020 and May 31, 2020, respectively, and are classified as receivables in the unaudited condensed consolidated balance sheets.
-Home sale contract liabilities include customer deposit liabilities related to sold but undelivered homes, which totaled \$23.7 million and \$17.6 million at August 31, 2020 and May 31, 2020, respectively.
-Of the customer deposit liabilities at May 31, 2020, \$8.6 million was recognized in revenues in the three months ended August 31, 2020 upon the closing of the related homes.
-Also included in home sale revenues are our wholesale home sales within our Starlight Homes brand.
-Wholesale home sales primarily consist of completed homes sold under bulk sales agreements to real estate investors who intend to use the homes as rental properties.
-See Note 1(1) for additional discussion of warranties and obligations associated with home sales revenue.
+Home sale contract assets totaled \$8.5 million and \$6.4 million at November 30, 2020 and May 31, 2020, respectively, and are classified as receivables in the unaudited condensed consolidated balance sheets.
+Home sale contract liabilities include customer deposit liabilities related to sold but undelivered homes and wholesale customer deposit liabilities to secure the purchase of homes or land in future communities or future phases of existing communities, which totaled \$54.5 million and \$17.6 million at November 30, 2020 and May 31, 2020, respectively.
+Of the customer deposit liabilities at May 31, 2020, \$15.5 million was recognized in revenues in the six months ended November 30, 2020 upon the closing of the related homes.
+Also included in home sale revenues are our wholesale home sales offered under our Starlight Homes brand.
+Wholesale home sales consist of completed homes and or land in future communities or future phases of existing communities sold under bulk sales agreements to real estate investors who intend to use the homes as rental properties.
+See Note 1(1) for additional discussion of warranties and obligations associated with home sale revenues.

 With respect to land sale revenues, we periodically elect to sell parcels of land or lots.
 These land and lot sales are generally outright sales of specified land parcels with cash consideration due on the closing date, which is generally when performance obligations are satisfied.
 Land sale contract assets consist of cash from closed land sales in transit or held in escrow for our benefit, which is typically received within two days of closing on the land sale.
 Land sale contract assets are classified as receivables in the unaudited condensed consolidated balance sheets.
 Land sale contract liabilities consist of customer deposit liabilities related to land parcels under contract for sale.
-There were no land sale contract assets or liabilities at August 31, 2020 and May 31, 2020.
+There were no land sale contract assets or liabilities at November 30, 2020 and May 31, 2020.